KwanLab/Autometa/docs/source/installation.rst

     # Navigate to the directory where you need to clone Autometa
     cd $HOME

     # Clone the Autometa repository
     git clone https://github.com/KwanLab/Autometa.git

     # Navigate into the cloned repository
     cd Autometa

     # This will tag the image as jasonkwan/autometa:<your current branch>
     make image

+    # (or the full command from within the Autometa repo)
+    docker build . -t jasonkwan/autometa:`git branch --show-current`

 Testing Autometa
 ================